Kushagra420/realTimeRecognition/README.md

 run git clone https://github.com/tensorflow/models inside Tensorflow go to Tensorflow\models\research\object_detection\packages choose your tf version and run the setup in the main directory.(/realTimeRecagnition in this case)

+# run train.ipynb
+after 6.
+Train the model, copy output and paste in terminal(main directory)